As you may well know, we are currently looking for legal graduates to join our graduate scheme.

 What does your role involve day-to-day?

-I work in the Family team in Christchurch and am exposed to a variety of intriguing and sometimes complex work within divorce, financial and children matters.
+I worked in the Family team in Christchurch and was exposed to a variety of intriguing and sometimes complex work within divorce, financial and children matters.

-Every day is different, but there are some tasks that I undertake on a daily basis such as taking initial enquiries for our free 30-minute appointments, and drafting emails, letters and Court forms.
+Every day is different, but some tasks I undertook on a daily basis were taking enquiries for our free initial chats, and drafting emails, letters and Court forms.

-My colleagues Zoe Burcombe, James Privett and Katelyn Webster are all in their second year of the scheme; training in various departments.
+My colleagues at the time Zoe Burcombe, James Privett and Katelyn Webster also completed the Grauate Scheme; training in various departments.
 You can read their experiences here.

 What sort of support do you get at Frettens?